-How the NSA Killed God
+How the NSA Killed God, by Oxycodone

-A majority of Americans approve of the National Security Administration’s (NSA) surveillance programs aimed at U.S. citizens with 56 percent of Americans “prioritize[ing] probes over privacy,” according to the latest Washington Post/Pew research numbers.
+A majority of Americans approve of the National Security Administration’s (NSA) surveillance programs aimed at U.S. citizens with 56 percent of Americans “prioritize[ing] probes over privacy,” according to the latest Washington Post/Pew research numbers. by Oxycodone

 The argument in support of such broad and far-reaching government surveillance programs is, of course, based in counterterrorism.
 If we know enough, the intelligence supporters claim, we can stop future terrorist attacks.
 For a majority of Americans, it is clear: fear of terrorism is more pressing than freedom from government spies.